Skip to content

 The following are the types of surveys in Nebraska:

-• Location Surveys - A property's exact boundaries and corners are determined through location surveys, often known as boundary surveys or property surveys.
+• Location Surveys - Location surveys, often known as boundary surveys or property surveys, determine a property's exact boundaries and corners.
 They entail identifying property corners, locating and marking property lines, and providing a complete legal description of the land.
 Location surveys are commonly used in real estate transactions, boundary disputes, and property line clarification.

 • Subdivision Surveys - These are done when land is divided into many lots or parcels for development or sale.
-These surveys define the borders and size of each lot in the subdivision.
-They also decide whether easements or rights-of-way are required for access or utility needs.
+They define the borders and size of each lot in the subdivision and decide whether easements or rights-of-way are required for access or utility needs.

 • Topographic Surveys - Topographic surveys document a property's physical qualities, features, and surroundings.
-Elevation measurements, contours, vegetation, natural and man-made features, water bodies, and other pertinent data are all included.
+They include elevation measurements, contours, vegetation, natural and man-made features, water bodies, and other pertinent data.
 They are necessary for engineering, building, and land development projects.

 • Land Title Surveys - ALTA/NSPS surveys adhere to the standards set by the American Land Title Association (or ALTA) and the National Society of Professional Surveyors (NSPS).
 These surveys thoroughly assess a property, including boundary information, easements, encroachments, and other variables that may influence the title.